 Escape rooms may consist of a large, single room, or span multiple rooms.
 Players are given a set time limit to unveil the secret plot which is hidden within the rooms.
 If your teen likes this stuff it is definitely one of the top things to do in Queenstown with teenagers.

 You will have 60 minutes to solve the puzzle and find the truth

 Escape Quest Queenstown has 4 different rooms to test out your puzzle-solving skills.
 Challenge yourself to solve a murder or find the thief from a gold heist.

 Address: Level 1 Mountaineer Building,32 Rees Street, Queenstown 9300

 10 pin bowling in Queenstown

 If you’re looking for a bit of fun, friendly family competition in Queenstown then 10 pin bowling might be just the activity for you and your teenagers in Queenstown.
-You can go 10 pin bowling in Queenstown at
+You can go 10 pin bowling in Queenstown at:

 Strike Bowl Queenstown features 7 full-sized lanes for all your strikes, spares and gutter bowls.
 Strike Bowl features a bar, pool tables and arcade games and a cafe.
-Strike bowl will even pick you and drop you off if Mum and Dad want to have a drink while the teenagers bowl.
+Strike bowl will even pick you up and drop you off if Mum and Dad want to have a drink while the teenagers bowl.